United States

 Individual - Other tax credits and incentives

-Last reviewed - 20 January 2023Child tax credit
+Last reviewed - 28 February 2025Child tax credit

 Citizens, resident aliens, and non-resident aliens may claim a child tax credit if the child is a resident of the United States.
-The American Rescue Plan amended P.L.
-115-97 to extend eligibility to a child 17 years old and younger.
-The American Families Plan increased the credit to USD 3,000 per child for dependants ages 6 through 17 and USD 3,600 for dependants age 5 and under.
-The American Rescue Plan made the credit fully refundable for 2021 (before this year, the refundable portion was limited to USD 1,400 per child).
-Under P.L.
-115-97, if the child has not reached the age of 17 by the end of the year, a tax credit is allowed for up to USD 2,000 per child (of which up to USD 1,400 is refundable).
-The amount of the credit is reduced once the taxpayer’s income reaches USD 150,000 for married filing jointly, USD 75,000 for singles, and USD 112,500 for all others.
+If the child has not reached the age of 17 by the end of the year, a tax credit is allowed for up to USD 2,000 per child (of which up to USD 1,700 is refundable).
+The amount of the credit is reduced once the taxpayer’s income reaches USD 400,00 for married filing jointly and USD 200,000 for singles for all other filers.
 P.L.
 115-97 also provided a USD 500 (per dependant) non-refundable credit for a qualifying dependant other than a qualified child.
-At the time of this writing, the 2022 child tax credit is set to decrease to USD 2,000 for each dependant age 17 and under.

 Child and dependant care credit